CPG-Archive/COHI-Player/README.md

 autovol: 1
 ```
 Explanation:

-address: IP address of STEMlab board, must be correct for fixed IP configuration mode, otherwise will be updated automatically with first found STEMlab in the network
+`address`: IP address of STEMlab board, must be correct for fixed IP configuration mode, otherwise will be updated automatically with first found STEMlab in the network

-filename: put here the highest directory where COHI-Player shall search for spectrum wav files which can also be located in any subfolder beyond, recommendation: use the USB directory /media/pi
+`filename`: put here the highest directory where COHI-Player shall search for spectrum wav files which can also be located in any subfolder beyond, recommendation: use the USB directory /media/pi

-filename2: second option for a high-level directory where COHI-Player shall search for spectrum wav files which can also be located in any subfolder beyond, recommendation: use a directory in the SD card, e. g.  directory /home/pi/COHIRADIA/WAV
+`filename2`: second option for a high-level directory where COHI-Player shall search for spectrum wav files which can also be located in any subfolder beyond, recommendation: use a directory in the SD card, e. g.  directory /home/pi/COHIRADIA/WAV

-shutdown: definition of the actions after pressing the 'shutdown' button: true: both the STEMlab and the RaspberryPi will be shut down, false only STEMlab will be shut down
+`shutdown`: definition of the actions after pressing the 'shutdown' button: true: both the STEMlab and the RaspberryPi will be shut down, false only STEMlab will be shut down

-autovol: level adjust for the wav file
+`autovol`: level adjust for the wav file

 6) run COHI-Player with
 ```bash
 python3 main.py
 ```
-There is a fully configured image (OS and COHI-Player) for usage with Raspberry Pi 4 and attached 3.5' display board on [COHIRADIA](https://www.cohiradia.org/)
+There are fully configured images (OS and COHI-Player) for usage with Raspberry Pi 4/5 and attached 3.5" display board and Raspberry Pi 5 with 7" display on [COHIRADIA](https://www.cohiradia.org/de/docs/getting_started/installation/raspberry-pi-stemlab-linux-cohi-player-mini/).

 ## Using Linux OS or Windows on PC: